HyperSprite/img-ransformer-ts/readme.md

 * Jest testing is working.
 * Single pixel RGB to Grayscale function.
 * Web page displays with CSS and React connected.
+* Mock up complete using Semantic-ui.
+* Select using data from lib.grayFilter for values.

 ## Open Tasks: